MattTheCat-DonGato/TicketCitationMVC/ReadMe.txt

 Cleaned up the code/comments + updated Javadocs for easier readability.
 Date: April 9, 2018

+/* Update 3 */
+Added Database Operations and removed I/O operations.
+Also added the JConnector JAR folder to connect to MySQL.
+Also included a data export file of the table/schema used for this project named TicketCitationMVCDatabaseDump.sql.
+Must be imported using MySQL Workbench in order for the schema to be accessed by Java.

 Student: Matthew Rodriguez
 Student ID: 20292261